StarNavi Blog - What is Django? Exploring This Game-Changing Framework

-Whether you are a new web developer or an experienced programmer who is trying to learn new web frameworks, one of the most exciting frameworks to study is Django.
+Whether you are a new web developer or an experienced programmer who is trying to learn new web frameworks, one of the most exciting frameworks to study is Django - the most popular Python framework.
 Django offers the dual benefits of being easy to learn and extremely powerful.
 In fact, you can build a whole host of websites with the Django framework.
 But let’s take one step back.
 Especially if you are a new programmer, you may be asking that one important question:

 We are here to help.
 In this guide, we are going to take a deep dive into the Django framework.
 Specifically, we are going to look at some interesting facts and the history of the Django framework, what Django actually is, the advantage of using the Django framework, and the usage of the Django web framework by several famous companies.
 Ultimately, at the end of this guide, you are going to have a much better understanding of the Django framework—including whether you should use it for your next side project or startup.